Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 Classes *AIS_ConnectedInteractive* and *AIS_MultipleConnectedInteractive* are used to implement this conception.

-*AIS_ConnectedInteractive* is an object instance, which reuses the geometry of the connected object but has its own transformation, material, visibility flag, etc. This connection is propagated down to *OpenGl* level, namely to *OpenGl_Structure*. *OpenGl_Structure* can be connected only to a single other structure.
+*AIS_ConnectedInteractive* is an object instance, which reuses the geometry of the connected object but has its own transformation and visibility flag.
+This connection is propagated down to *OpenGl* level, namely to *OpenGl_Structure*. *OpenGl_Structure* can be connected only to a single other structure.

 *AIS_ConnectedInteractive* can be referenced to any *AIS_InteractiveObject* in general.
 When it is referenced to another *AIS_ConnectedInteractive*, it just copies the reference.